charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceComplete.md

 ## Run from Project Root {#project-run}

 We want to have a script called **run** in the root of your projects.
+Don't forget to make it executable with **chmod**:

+    chmod +x run

 It makes the most sense to save this file in the **scripts** directory, and then create a symbolic link (with a relative path) from each project.
+Below I show how to create the symbolic link.

 Here is the script.